kavia-common/mvp-career-platform-db-1-214773-214792/CareerPlatformWebFrontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Environment Variables (No .env required at build time)

+This app follows Create React App conventions:
+- Build-time variables must be prefixed with `REACT_APP_`.
+- The Dockerfile does not read or `cat` any `.env` files.
+- The build and container run successfully even if no `.env` exists.

+You may provide an optional `.env` locally for development:
+1. Copy `.env.example` to `.env`
+2. Adjust values as needed (e.g., `REACT_APP_API_BASE_URL=/api/v1`)

+In CI or Docker builds, you can pass variables as build args/envs:
+- Example: `docker build --build-arg REACT_APP_API_BASE_URL=https://api.example.com/api/v1 -t career-frontend .`
+- Or: `REACT_APP_API_BASE_URL=https://api.example.com/api/v1 npm run build`

+If no variables are provided, client code should default to `/api/v1` and sensible defaults.

 ## Customization

 ### Colors